willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 * When I come to school, the other kids will be waiting for me.
 * Just think, next week you will be working in your new job.

-### Present perfect continuos
+### Present perfect continuous

 Actions beginning in the past and still continuing (focus is on the action).
 Primarily used with since (point of time) or for (period of time).

 * I have been swapping phone numbers in clubs since I was eighteen.
+* I have been supporting all those people for 4 days.
+Could you help me please?
 * I've been proactively teaching people about how to program since I started my career as a tech lead.

 ### Past perfect continuous

 How long something had been happening before something else happened.

-* I had been swapping cards until you arrived with new ones.
+* I had been swapping cards until you arrived with the new ones.
 * I had been waiting for 2 minutes when you suddenly arrived.
 * I had been working at the company for five years when I got the promotion.